ZoeZinovia/EchoTCP/README.md

 * Once the terminal windows are in the correct directories, you can compile the files by running ```go build echoServer.go``` and ```go build echoClient.go``` respectively.
 * Then the code can be run.
 Start by running the server side application: ```./echoServer```
 * Next, the client side application can be run: ```./echoClient```
 * The program will then wait for an input.
 You can type the message that you would like echoed.
-After typing the full message, signify the end of your input with the end of transmission signal: in MacOs it is ctrl-D. The echoed response will then appear.
+After typing the full message, signify the end of your input with the end of transmission signal: Ctrl-D. The echoed response will then appear.
 Below is an example:
 ```
 >> ./echoClient
 >> Hello there